-(H) An introduction to the rich literary tradition of books for children, with wide reading and in-depth analysis to determine a criteria for excellence.
+(H) Introduction to the rich literary tradition of books for children, with wide reading and in-depth analysis to determine a criteria for excellence.
 Includes the study of illustrations, historical perspectives, multicultural influences, and current trends in picture books, traditional tales, realistic and historical fiction, and modern fantasy.
-(Specific sections fulfill degree diversity requirement.)
+(Specific sections marked ENGL 183D fulfill the diversity requirement for associate degrees.)